-Here’s one way that I think can get the ball rolling in the right direction.
+Here’s one way that gets the ball rolling in the right direction.
 Let’s stop calling our children “picky eaters,” especially in their presence!
 Why?
 There’s a good chance that they will live up to that label after hearing it over and over, and think that forever they will be picky.
 But taste preferences are NOT static, and for almost all children pickiness CAN be overcome!
-The average American family offers a vegetable only 3-5 times before they give up on it, saying “Too bad!
+The average American family offers a vegetable just 3-5 times before they give up on it, saying “Too bad!
 Johnny does not like asparagus.”
 The research shows that they may need SEVERAL more exposures before they learn to accept a new food.
 Likewise, kids may just need MANY exposures to many new foods before we can really label them a problem eater.
-When it comes to food, practice makes perfect, and what I observe is that most kids just aren’t practicing enough or in the just the right ways.
+When it comes to food, practice makes perfect, and what I observe is that most kids just aren’t practicing enough or in just the right ways.

-The same example could be found with reading.
+The same example could be found in reading.
 It takes many years for a child to learn to read, and some will learn much faster than others.
 But most parents will spend the time, patiently singing the alphabet, teaching letters and their sounds, practicing letters, and reading with their children night after night.
 If it doesn’t come easily, we push on patiently, never rolling our eyes and calling a child “a bad reader” or “illiterate.”
-Instead we celebrate every new word they learn, no matter how long it takes, and enlist the help of teachers and specialists if they are needed.
+Instead, we celebrate every new word they learn, no matter how long it takes, and enlist the help of teachers and specialists if they are needed.
 We know that in order to have a productive happy life that reading is important, and we do whatever it takes to help a child learn that important skill.